Project 3: TCP

 SRC component: Navigating contexts traffic filtering

-After Milestone I, we’ll release details of a short SRC component that you’ll complete independently of the rest of your TCP implementation.
+(NEW in Spring 2026) This project also contains a short [SRC component that you’ll complete independently of the rest of your TCP implementation.
 In this part, you’ll modify your vrouter to filter packets based on certain header info to block or limit certain types of content.

-This part won’t require a lot of code, but should be an insightful look at how network devices can filter traffic, and the kinds of decisions that need to be made to implement it.
+This part won’t require a lot of code, but should be an insightful look at how network devices can filter traffic, the power this can have over users, and the kinds of decisions that need to be made to implement it.

 Getting Started